OP-DSL/op-pic/README.md

  * `app_<app_name>_cg`: Copy of the example applications that are already being code generated.
  * `scripts/source`: Some example source files used during implementation
  * `scripts/batch`: Some example slurm batch files used during implementation
- * `handcoded`: Some hand-coded application code, written prior code generation
+ * `app_handcoded`: Some hand-coded application code, written prior code generation

+## Documentation
+Documentation is available on [Read the Docs](https://zamanlantra.github.io/git_docs_test/index.html).

 ## Dependencies
 OP-PIC has a variety of toolchain dependencies that you will likely be able to obtain from your package manager or programming environment: